Interfaces + Open Design / Foundation

 Thesis

-Design Systems for Beginners (Claude Code + Figma) teaches a practical interfaces + open design move: This video walks through converting a human-readable Figma button component into an agent-readable component by encoding props, relationships, and tokens as structured metadata, then generating it into Storybook for cal.com using Claude Code, an AI-component-metadata skill, and the Figma MCP.
+Design Systems for Beginners (Claude Code + Figma) teaches a practical design system move: This video walks through converting a human-readable Figma button component into an agent-readable component by encoding props, relationships, and tokens as structured metadata, then generating it into Storybook for cal.com using Claude Code, an AI-component-metadata skill, and the Figma MCP.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.